 Jura currently has and will continue to have operations in Pakistan.
 As such, Jura's operations, financial condition and operating results could be significantly affected by risks over which it has no control.
-These risks may include risks related to economic, social or political instability or change, terrorism, hyperinflation, currency non-convertibility or instability and changes of laws affecting foreign ownership, interpretation or renegotiation of existing contracts, government participation, taxation policies, including royalty and tax increases and retroactive tax claims, and investment restrictions, working conditions, rates of exchange, exchange control, exploration licensing, petroleum and export licensing and export duties, government control over domestic oil and gas pricing, currency fluctuations, devaluation or other activities that limit or disrupt markets and restrict payments or the movement of funds; the possibility of being subject to exclusive jurisdiction of foreign courts in connection with legal disputes relating to licenses to operate and concession rights in countries where Jura currently operates; and difficulties in enforcing Jura's rights against a governmental agency because of the doctrine of sovereign immunity and foreign sovereignty over international operations.
+These risks may include risks related to economic, social or political instability or change, terrorism, hyperinflation, the extent of the outbreak of COVID-19 in Pakistan and related responses by governmental authorities, currency non-convertibility or instability and changes of laws affecting foreign ownership, interpretation or renegotiation of existing contracts, government participation, taxation policies, including royalty and tax increases and retroactive tax claims, and investment restrictions, working conditions, rates of exchange, exchange control, exploration licensing, Petroleum and export licensing and export duties, government control over domestic oil and gas pricing, currency fluctuations, devaluation or other activities that limit or disrupt markets and restrict payments or the movement of funds; the possibility of being subject to exclusive jurisdiction of foreign courts in connection with legal disputes relating to licenses to operate and concession rights in countries where Jura currently operates; and difficulties in enforcing Jura's rights against a governmental agency because of the doctrine of sovereign immunity and foreign sovereignty over international operations.
 Problems may also arise due to the quality or failure of locally obtained equipment or technical support, which could result in failure to achieve expected target dates for exploration operations or result in a requirement for greater expenditure.
 Jura's operations may also be adversely affected by applicable laws and policies of Pakistan, the effect of which could have a negative impact on Jura.